 STEP 3 – DEFINE WHAT YOU CAN BE PAID FOR

-Take the connected ideas from step one and two and think how you can be paid for these services.
+Take the connected ideas from step one and two and think about how you can be paid for these services.
 And who will be paying for it.
 Are people willing to pay for a day or a program that helps them to stop running and connect again with themselves and their environment?

 Who is paying the teachers that teach kids how to read, write, surf and cook?
-Can you do this is a regular school?
+Can you do this at a regular school?
 Are you willing to set up your own school?
 Or can you offer this in the form of training modules?
 For the cooking for neighbours idea, who will pay for it?
 Can you get subsidy from the government?
 Can you ask the people who can afford it, to pay for the people with less income?

 There are many possibilities.
 Some with the potential of a successful business, some with the potential to create massive impact.
 It is up to you what you value most: